Software Craftsmanship

 // Best for:

-// - Real-time applications
+// - Type-safe full-stack applications

 Java Spring Boot - Enterprise Grade